rustomax/rust-iterators/README.md

    print!("{} ", i);
 }
 // output: 1 2 3 4 5

+/* NOTE
+In src/main.rs is demostrated this also works for a vec of structs */
 ```

 As a matter of fact, the pattern above is so common that rust provides syntactic sugar for it in the form of the reference operator `&`.